balint42/growMapJS/README.md

 ### with growstuff.org API
-If you plan to use the `growstuff.org` API directly without the growMapAPI then you will have to change `growMap.apiUrl` to `www.growstuff.org` while the `growMap.baseUrl` always has to point to the directory with `index.html`.
+If you plan to use the `growstuff.org` API directly without the growMapAPI then you will have to change `growMap.apiUrl` to `growstuff.org` while the `growMap.baseUrl` always has to point to the directory with `index.html`.
 Of course you can create your own `index.html` but don't forget to give credit to `growstuff.org`.

 Usage
 -----

 Just try it!
 The slider on the lower left allows to limit the time range in which the plantings shown have been existing.
+All data is provided by the [growstuff.org](http://growstuff.org/) site under the [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/) license.